nablaFox/Polar/README.md

 polar config [aws-credentials] [instance-id]
 ```

-_(if is an istance it's not provided, will be created for you)_
+If no instance ID is provided, a new EC2 instance will be created.

 ## Usage

+### 1. Initialize the project

-At the root of your project, run
+At your project root, run:

 ```bash
 polar init
 ```

-this will create a `polar.yml` file where you can configure the following options:
+this generates a `polar.yml` file with configurable options:

-- project: the project name
+- `project`: the project name
-- cmd: the command to run (default: npm start)
+- `cmd`: the command to run (default: npm start)

-When you want to deploy, just type
+### 2. Deploy your project

 ```bash
 polar deploy
 ```

-example:

-## Commands
+## Commands Overview

-polar list

-polart start [project]

-polar stop [project]

-polar instance --off

-polar instance --on

-polar instance --status
+- `polar list` – List available projects.
+- `polar start [project]` – Start a project.
+- `polar stop [project]` – Stop a project.
+- `polar instance --off` – Turn off the EC2 instance.
+- `polar instance --on` – Turn on the EC2 instance.
+- `polar instance --status` – Check the EC2 instance status.